 - 1. Raising awareness. - 2.
-All sites known to have an incidence of bur daisy is inspected. - 3.
+All sites known to have an incidence of bur daisy are inspected. - 3.
 Bur daisy plants are eliminated prior to seeding. - 4.
 All land at high risk to immediate spread of bur daisy is searched annually. - 5.
 An annual report on population trends is completed by 30 June.

-- Achieved: Education and awareness undertaken. - ✓ Achieved: All known sites were inspected several times throughout the year. - Not achieved Seeding prevented at all known sites. - ✓ Achieved: High risk land was searched in the vicinity of known sites. - ✓ Achieved: An annual report has been completed.
+Achieved: Education and awareness undertaken.

+• Achieved: All known sites were inspected several times throughout the year.

+Not achieved: Seeding prevented at all known sites.

+Achieved: High risk land was searched in the vicinity of known sites.

+Achieved: An annual report has been completed.

-34 sites over 235 hectares were inspected, and plants controlled.
-300 plants were controlled by hand and in addition aerial application of herbicide over a 2.9-hectare area was undertaken.
-High risk land at Sumner and Godley Head was searched.
-Live plants observed at one known site at Sumner seeded as this site was unable to be accessed and controlled due to earthquake damage precautions still being in place.
+There are currently 28 properties where Bur daisy occurs across Canterbury covering a combined area of 171.5 hectares.
+All 28 sites were inspected in 2019-20 with 1368 bur daisy plants controlled or removed from 9 properties.
+Live plants observed at one site at Sumner seeded as part of this site was unable to be accessed and controlled due to earthquake damage precautions still being in place.
 The earthquake affected area is being contained.
-Sheep are the primary mover of bur daisy seed and this area is not grazed.
+Sheep are the primary mover of bur daisy seed and this area is grazed sporadically.
 Discussions are ongoing with the landowner about future access to this site, which is not possible at present due to health and safety issues.